| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 both belong to.
 When pos is at a boundary between fields, which field

-it belongs to depends on the stickiness of the field
+it belongs to depends on the stickiness of the field properties of

 the two surrounding characters (voir la section Stickiness of Text Properties).
 The field whose